 "Learning via the blended route has been ideal for me as the weekly online activities keep me engaged with the module, whilst the contact days allow for a more in depth examination of the course content."

-"Since completing the course earlier this year, I have gone on to secure a new role as Teaching Fellow in Employability and Personal Development at Leeds University Business School.
-This is an excellent step for me and one which I know I would not have secured without the skills, knowledge and experience gained through the PG Cert at NTU.
+"Since completing the PG Cert, I went on to secure a new role as Teaching Fellow in Employability and Personal Development at Leeds University Business School.
+This was an excellent step for me and one that I know I would not have secured without the skills, knowledge and experience gained through the PG Cert at NTU.
 In particular, my understanding of the wider frameworks of professional practice and the scope of employability across the sector enabled me to put forward a persuasive case for appointment to the role."